-Coming directly now to the history of the development of our cryptomaterials themselves, I hardly need reiterate what was pointed out in previous lectures as to the profound effect of the advances in the science and art of electrical communications in the twentieth century.
+Coming directly now to the history of the development of our cryptomaterials themselves, I hardly need reite ate what was pointed out in previous lectures as to the profound effect of the advances in the science and art of electrical communications in the 20th Century.
 Those advances had a direct effect upon military communications and an indirect effect upon military cryptology.
-Hand-operated ciphers and, of course, code books became almost obsolete because the need for greater and greater speed of cryptographic operations became obvious in order to match as much as possible the very great increase in the speed of communications brought about by inventions and improvements in electric wire and radiotelegraphy.
-The need for cryptographic apparatus and machines thus very soon became quite obvious, but it took quite some time to satisfy that need in a manner that could be considered to give adequate security for military communications.
+Hand-operated ciphers and, of course, codebooks became almost obsolete because the need for greate: and greater speed of cryptographic operations became obvious in order to match as much as possible the very great increase in the speed of communications brought about by inventiors and improvements in electric wire and radiotelegraphy.
+The need for cryptographic apperatus and machines thus very soon became quite obvious, but it took quite some time to satisfy that need in a manner that could be considered to give adequate security for military communications.

-The history of the invention and development of cryptographic devices, machines, and associated apparatus and material is long and interesting.
-Let us begin with a resumé of the earliest items ofimportance in that history.
+The history of the invention and development of cryptographic devices, machines and associated apparatus and material is long and interesting.
+Let us begin with a résumé of the earliest items of importance in that history.